-Proof: the quadratic formula
+Proof: The quadratic formula

 Before reading this proof sheet, it is recommended that you read Guide: Completing the square.